The All-Time ToC team honors the top players from Central Illinois that have made the greatest impact on the Tournament of Champions.

 CHAMPAIGN CENTRAL MAROONS

-.: Donald Stewart was a whirling dervish for the Maroons in the State Farm ToC!
-Stewart’s hard-nosed defense and alert scoring earned him the Most Valuable Player Award in the 2007 Team Works Classic when he and Verdell Jones lead Central to the championship crown over Ed Davis and Bradford Burgess of the Benedictine Cadets.
+.: Donald Stewart was a whirling dervish for the Maroons in the ToC!
+Stewart’s hard-nosed defense and alert scoring earned him the Most Valuable Player Award in the 2007 National Classic when he and Verdell Jones lead Central to the championship crown over Ed Davis and Bradford Burgess of the Benedictine Cadets.
 Stewart averaged 20.7 points, 8.0 rebounds and 3.3 steals in 2007, after averaging 19 points and four steals per game in the 2006 ToC event.
-Stewart was also named to the 2006 Uftring Auto Group Invitational All-Tournament team for his outstanding efforts.
-Stewart is 17th All-Time Leading Career Scorer with 119 points and is 5th All-Time in career steals with 22.
-Stewart played at Vicennes College (JUCO) before transferring to Northwest Missouri State.
-Stewart finished his collegiate career with Lane College.
+Stewart was also named to the 2006 Super Showdown All-Tournament team for his outstanding efforts.
+Stewart ranks as the 25th All-Time Career Scorer with 119 points and is tied for 7th All-Time in career steals with 22.
+Stewart played at Vincennes University (JUCO) before transferring to Northwest Missouri State.
+Stewart finished his collegiate career at Lane College.

 Max Bielfeldt, 6’8″ PF 2008-2010